-Obtaining Committees have free access to all requested documents.
+Committees have free access to all requested documents.
 However, areas such as national security, the secret service or military issues are more sensitive.
 The government might be reluctant to pass on information but, worse, could be tempted to use information limitations to cover up potential malpractices.
 For instance, in the past the PMO had at its disposal substantial amounts of cash that could partially be used for electoral activities of the party in power.
 No information was available about where the money actually went.
 In the same vein, it is only since the Sarkozy presidency that the president's office budget has become transparent and accessible to parliamentary inquiry.

-Committees can summon ministers for hearings, and frequently make use of this right.
-In exceptional cases, ministers can refuse to attend.
+Summoning Ministers Score: 8 Committees can summon ministers for hearings, and frequently make use of this right.
+Ministers can refuse to attend but this is rather exceptional.
 Given the supremacy and the discipline of the majority party in parliament during the Fifth Republic, such a refusal does not result in serious consequences.